 *The above table assumes that the individual is otherwise eligible for the listed program(s).
 Obtaining IELTS exam results equal to or better than the results listed above does not guarantee entry to the pool.

-As you can see, the eligibility requirements for entering the pool are different for FSWC, FSTS, and CEC candidates, respectively.
+As you can see, the eligibility requirements for entering the pool are different for FSW, FST, and CEC candidates, respectively.
 However, once in the pool all candidates are ranked using the same points system, known as the Comprehensive Ranking System, or CRS.

 Reaching CLB 9 can make or break a candidate’s prospects for immigration to Canada.

-To show this, let’s take a hypothetical example.
+To show this, let’s use a hypothetical example.
 John is a candidate in the pool.
 Upon entry to the pool, he had proven English ability equivalent to CLB 8 (that is: IELTS 7.5 in listening, and IELTS 6.5 in speaking, reading, and writing).
 He is 30 years old, has a Master’s degree, and three years of work experience outside Canada.
 He does not have a job offer, a provincial nomination, or any family members living in Canada.
 This gave him an initial score of 382 CRS points.
 However, he re-took an IELTS exam and made marginal improvements across the four abilities, bringing his results to the equivalent of CLB 9 in all four.
 In doing so, his score increased to a lofty 464 CRS points!
-Such a score is typically more than enough to secure an ITA.
+Such a score is often enough to secure an ITA in an Express Entry draw.